LunaticNeko/ezchk/readme.md

 ## TODO

 * Automatic MAC address masking/camouflage tool (might need a "second pass" mechanism to go over the file and cover them up.)
+This will keep the OUI (first half of the MAC address) but mask the second half to XX-WI-01 or something.
 * HTTP checker without cURL (our users are not tech-savvy).